SaswatPadhi/prismjs-bibtex/docs/index.md

 ## Small Examples

 Below, I show the syntax-highlighting results for some tricky BibTeX files I found on the internet.

 Please report bugs (or, open a PR) if you notice an incorrect highlighting.
+You may find some examples of currently broken / unsupported features on [this page](broken.html).

 ### Snippets from [DBLP]